 Certificate programs are not eligible for financial aid

-Child maltreatment and advocacy issues continue to grow in scope and prevalence in our society.
-Our online certificate program in Child Advocacy Studies (CHAS) gives University of Arkansas students the skills and knowledge they will need to competently manage child maltreatment cases.
-This program is designed for professionals who have a bachelor's degree and meet admission requirements of the University of Arkansas.
+Our online certificate program in Child Advocacy Studies (CHAS) gives class participants the skills and knowledge they will need to competently manage child maltreatment cases.
+This program is designed for professionals who have 60 credit hours from an accredited institution and meet admission requirements of the University of Arkansas.

-The most compelling reason for front-line professionals to gain this advanced training is to develop a professional competency that may prevent a child maltreatment case from being mishandled or overlooked.
-Students will explore interviewing techniques, preparing to testify on a witness stand, conducting a home visit, and planning competent case management.
+The most compelling reason for front-line professionals to receive advanced training in child advocacy is to ensure that child maltreatment cases are properly identified with appropriate intervention in response.
+Students will learn to recognize the signs of abuse and neglect, practice interviewing techniques, learn to effectively testify on a witness stand, conduct home visits, and plan comprehensive case management services for this vulnerable population.
 Students will explore case studies and benefit from problem-based learning methods centered on current child maltreatment issues and research.

 - Social workers